Coraki, New South Wales

-Coraki is a small town that sits on the confluence of the Richmond and Wilson Rivers in northern New South Wales, Australia in Richmond Valley Shire.
-At the 2016 census, Coraki had a population of 1,277 people.
+Coraki is a small town that sits on the confluence of the Richmond and Wilsons Rivers in northern New South Wales, Australia in Richmond Valley Shire.
+At the 2021 census, Coraki had a population of 1,155.

+The Bundjalung people are the traditional owners of the area.

 History

-The name Coraki is derived from the Bundjalung word gurigay, meaning the meeting of the waters, and the Bundjalung people are the traditional owners of the area.
+The name Coraki is comes from the Bundjalung language with a number of different origins being supposed including gurigay meaning 'the meeting of the water', coraki meaning a 'plain or forest turkey' (likely bush turkey) or the contraction of an Aboriginal mans name Horraki (this has also been recorded as Koriki, Kurrachie, Kurrachee or Guriga).

 The village was founded by William Yabsley in 1849 when Lismore was only a small cattle station and Casino had only one store and a hotel.
 Yabsley and his family obtained the lease to Brook Station and established the first permanent settlement.
 He built his shipyard just above The Junction, as it was first called.
 Many ships and river boats were launched there and Yabsley opened a store for provisions for the cedar cutters who came to the district.
 Transport at the time was almost entirely by water and Coraki was the busiest port on the Richmond River.